 Jason is author of the book Thriving in the Age of Chronic Illness – A guide for people with chronic health conditions and the organizations that employ them.

-These talks can be customized for your group or organization.
-Additional talk topics on overcoming adversity, invisible disability or chronic illness can be created for you.
+These talks can be customized for your organization.
+Additional talk topics can also be created.

 When we face life obstacles such as long-term illness, we often withdraw and avoid activities that build personal growth.
 There are times when that work promotion, new project or personal challenge is just what we need to add energy and vitality to our lives and add value to those we serve.